peteroupc/peteroupc.github.io/random.md

     - is known to the application and was generated using a statistical or unpredictable-random implementation (as defined earlier), or
     - is based on a timestamp (but only if the reproducible result is not intended to vary during the time specified on the timestamp and within the timestamp's granularity; for example, a year/month/day timestamp for a result that varies only daily),
 2. the application might need to generate the same "random" result multiple times,
+3. the application either--
+    - makes the seed (or a "code" or "password" based on the seed) accessible to the user, or
-3. the application finds it impractical to store or distribute the numbers or results generated with the seed (rather than the seed itself) without having to use a PRNG with an application-specified seed, such as--
+    - finds it impractical to store or distribute the "random" results or the random numbers (rather than the seed) for later use, such as--
         - by saving the result to a file,
         - by storing the random numbers for the feature generating the result to "replay" later, or
         - by distributing the results or the random numbers to networked users as they are generated,
 4. the random number generation method will remain _stable_ for as long as the relevant feature is still in use by the application, and
 5. any feature using that random number generation method to generate that "random" result will remain backward compatible with respect to the "random" results it generates, for as long as that feature is still in use by the application.